 Even if you weren’t successful, showing how you failed and what you learned from it is a real advantage, whatever your goals might be.

 image source: Devin Avery

-One of the most critical strengths a person, more so a student, can have is focus.
+One of the most critical student strengths is focus.
 Being focused means the ability to stay on a task without constant supervision.

 As a high school student, focus as part of your strength tells admission officers you have what it takes to succeed in college, where there are plenty of distractions.

 Much of the evidence of this is in your academic records, but you can also write something like:

 “I am a focused person.
 It’s a quality I’ve developed because it helps me complete my tasks faster, keeps me sharper, and makes it easier to get several things done.”